chasinglogic/dfm/README.md

 COMMANDS:
-     add, a      Add a file to the current profile. create, c   Create a dotfiles profile from a git repo. link, l     Recreate the links from the dotfiles profile. list, ls    List available profiles
+     add, a      Add a file to the current profile. clone, c    Create a dotfiles profile from a git repo. link, l     Recreate the links from the dotfiles profile. list, ls    List available profiles
-     update, up  Pull the latest version of the profile from origin master. remove, rm  Remove the profile and all it's symlinks. help, h     Shows a list of commands or help for one command
+     pull, pl    Pull the latest version of the profile from origin master. push, ps    Push your local version of the profile to the remote. remove, rm  Remove the profile and all it's symlinks. init, i     Create a new profile with `NAME` commit, cm  Runs git commit for the profile using `MSG` as the message help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS: